 You are advised to refer to ‘Application advice’ below for information on points to consider when preparing your application.

 Completed preliminary application forms will be assessed and, if shortlisted, applicants will then be invited to submit a full application.

 Full application stage

-Full applications submitted for the published deadline (see 'Deadlines') will be sent out for peer review.
-Applications will be considered by a specially convened Strategic Awards Committee.
+Full applications submitted for the published deadline will be sent out for peer review.
+Selected unattributed referee comments will be fed back to applicants before interview.
+Applications will be considered by a specially convened committee.

 Please note that the Trust does not normally accept the resubmission of unsuccessful applications.